When the Server Steps In: Calibrated Updates for Fair Federated Learning: Introduction

 \section{Introduction}

-Federated learning (FL)~\cite{McMahan17} has emerged as a transformative distributed machine learning paradigm that enables a large network of clients, such as edge devices, to collaboratively train a global model under a central server’s coordination, all without sharing raw data.
-By keeping data local, FL inherently preserves privacy and has been adopted in diverse domains including mobile text prediction~\cite{gboard}, financial risk modeling~\cite{webank}, and healthcare analytics~\cite{li2021federated}.
-In each global training round, the server distributes the current model to selected clients, who then update it using local data.
-These updates are aggregated to form a new global model, and the process repeats until convergence.
-Despite these advantages, FL faces growing concerns regarding fairness~\cite{chang2023bias,chen2023privacy,guo2023fedbr,li2021ditto,li2019fair}.
+Federated learning (FL)~\cite{McMahan17} is a distributed paradigm where multiple clients collaboratively train a global model under a central server without sharing raw data, thereby respecting privacy.
+However, despite these advantages, FL faces growing concerns regarding fairness~\cite{chang2023bias,chen2023privacy,guo2023fedbr,li2021ditto,li2019fair}.
 Due to the decentralized nature of FL and the heterogeneity of client data, the resulting model may favor data-rich or majority groups while underperforming on underrepresented populations.
 For example, in a collaborative FL setting among banks training a loan approval model, each bank may serve distinct demographics, and the shared model could yield uneven accuracy across subgroups, disadvantaging certain communities.
-This imbalance raises significant fairness concerns, highlighting the need for algorithms that ensure equitable model performance across diverse client populations.
+This imbalance raises fairness concerns, motivating algorithms that ensure equitable performance across diverse clients.

-To date, several existing works have explored debiasing methods to address fairness risks in FL, either from the client or server side~\cite{abay2020mitigating,ezzeldin2023fairfed,fan2022improving,he2020geometric,kamiran2012data,roh2020fairbatch,zeng2021improving}.
+To date, several existing works have explored debiasing methods to address fairness risks in FL, either from the client or server side~\cite{ezzeldin2023fairfed,fan2022improving,he2020geometric,kamiran2012data,roh2020fairbatch,zeng2021improving}.
 Client-side approaches typically modify local training by reweighting data samples or incorporating fairness-aware regularization terms, while server-side methods adjust the global model using aggregated statistics of sensitive attributes like race or gender.
 Despite their promise, these methods face several limitations: they often require access to or modification of local training procedures, are narrowly tailored to specific fairness metrics, depend on FedAvg for aggregation, and lack theoretical guarantees for convergence or fairness improvement, limiting their practical applicability and generality.